30 June 2010

 10. you know that awesome color photobooth at the kmart two minutes from your house? visit it regularly.

-11. you're going to get a letter from that girl you stood up for in P.E. class. you thought what you did didn't really mean anything to her but it did, it really did. her letter will make you cry and you will be glad you took on the mean girls.
+11. you will get a letter from that girl you stood up for in P.E. class. she will tell you that what you did really did mean something to her. her letter will make you cry and you will be glad you took on the mean girls.

 12. wear anything you want. because you can.